Pete Hegseth: Tattoos

-Hegseth has several tattoos, including one across his right biceps reading Deus vult, a Christian phrase associated with divine providence and God's will, as well as a tattoo of the Jerusalem cross on his right breast; the combination of Deus Vult and the cross has been associated with right-wing extremist groups.
+Hegseth has several tattoos, including one across his right biceps reading Deus vult ("God wills" in Latin), a Christian phrase associated with divine providence and God's will.
+The phrase has been adopted as a slogan by a variety of Christian right and Christian nationalist groups, as well as alt-right and white supremacist groups.
+In addition to a tattoo of the Jerusalem cross on his right breast; the combination of Deus Vult and the cross has been associated with right-wing extremist groups.
 (Note: Attributed to multiple references:) Hegseth also has a tattoo near the Deus vult tattoo reading kafir in Arabic, garnering criticism from some Muslims, who accused him of Islamophobia.
-In addition, he has a tattoo of the political cartoon Join, or Die, a cross and sword with Hebrew lettering reading Yeshua (ישוע), and the words "We the People" on his right forearm, as well as the coat of arms of the 187th Infantry Regiment on his back, including its motto Ne Desit Virtus or "Let Valor Not Fail".
+In addition, he has a tattoo of the 1754 political cartoon Join, or Die, a cross and sword with Hebrew lettering reading Yeshua (ישוע), and the words "We the People" on his right forearm, as well as the coat of arms of the 187th Infantry Regiment on his back, including its motto Ne Desit Virtus or "Let Valor Not Fail".
+He also has a tattoo of the Chi Rho Christogram, which was the standard of the Christian Roman Empire and has been interpreted as an anti-pagan symbol.
 In 2024, Hegseth said that concerns over his Jerusalem cross tattoo caused the District of Columbia National Guard to pull him from a mission to guard the inauguration of President Joe Biden and helped spur him to retire from the military.
 According to the fact-checking website Snopes, at least two of Hegseth's tattoos depict symbols associated with Christian nationalism, though Hegseth may not adhere to Christian nationalist views himself.

-Sports

-Hegseth played for his high school's football team and was a point guard on the basketball team, earning school records in career and single-season three-point shots and single-season three-point shooting percentage.
-Hegseth was twice named all-conference and earned all-state honors as a senior.